+If your business lacks measurable uniqueness, you’re leaving yourself open to the Slanderer.
 Businesses that lack uniqueness feel the sting of being beaten by competitors and passed over by customers.

 You’ve seen the marketing pieces:

-- "We care about our customers" (aren't you supposed to do that?)
+- We care about our customers!
+[Aren’t you supposed to do that?]

-- "We never stop working for you!"
+- We never stop working for you!

-- "The customer is king!"
+- The customer is king!

-The Schemer: Looks for Loopholes
+The Schemer: Looks for loopholes

-They use their resourcefulness to find a way over, under, around or through your rules.
+The Schemer uses their resourcefulness to find a way over, under, around or through your rules.
 These customers use creative ways to game the system and manipulate you.

 He arrived before his flight and ate at the lounge.
-After he finished, he changed his flight’s departure to another day.
+After he finished, he changed his flight’s departure date to another day.

 - Does your product or service come with a guarantee?